ChristosKarathanasisac/CreateNotesApp/README.md

   - I used C# and I created the app in Visual Studio 2019.
 Regarding the database, I used Microsoft SQL Server Management Studio 18.
 I chose that tools because they are free and very popular.
 Also in many cases, they are used in combination.
   - The main app is a Windows Form Application. Μainly consists of forms and some supporting classes which implement the connection with the database and some application operations (like sending email, downloading/uploading files, phone, and email validation).
-  - To create the images on the forms I used Canva and I found the icons on IconScout.
+  - I used Canva to create the images on the forms and I found the icons on IconScout.
   - For the function of the reminder, I used a windows service.
 This service runs in the background every minute and checks for notes that need to be sent.
 After collecting the notes it sends them using email to the users who created them.